 The next pivotal step is creating an ad set in your Facebook Business Manager.
 This is where you get to specify your target audience – including factors like age, gender, and location, to effectively reach potential Spotify listeners.
 Starting with location, from previous experience with Facebook Ads, I’ve learned that the “worldwide” targeting option will get you the cheapest clicks, but the majority of them would be bots and thus a waste of your resources.
 So what I recommend doing for now is to only target first-world countries like the USA, Canada, the UK, etc. Don’t worry, we will revisit location targeting later on once we have the campaign set up.

-After location, you’ll be prompted to select age range.
-You should have some idea about the target age group of your music based on genre, but I also recommend consulting your audience insights in your Spotify for Artists, where you’ll get a report on your existing listerner’s age groups.
+After location, you’ll be prompted to select the age range.
+You should have some idea about the target age group of your music based on genre, but I also recommend consulting your audience insights in your Spotify for Artists, where you’ll get a report on your existing listener’s age groups.
 Choosing age groups where you already have a good amount of listeners is a good way to make sure your budget isn’t being depleted on clicks by users who are most likely not going to end up saving your music to their libraries.
-In my case the target age group was 18-34.
+In my case, the target age group was 18-34.

 Following that, you want to click the “narrow audience” button which allows you to target specific interests within the Spotify interest group.
 Here is where you want to add genres that your music falls under.
 You can also add similar sounding bands, for which you can once again consult your Spotify for Artists “Listeners Also Like” segment.

-For the call to action go with “Listen Now” and once you’re happy with the Ad Preview on the right right, scroll down and click confirm.
+For the call to action go with “Listen Now” and once you’re happy with the Ad Preview on the right, scroll down and click confirm.
 Your ads should start running soon, congratulations!